Europol highlights Russian money as biggest laundering threat

 Bill Browder, formerly an investor in Russia, has also highlighted movements of Russian money linked to a fraud uncovered by his lawyer Sergei Magnitsky, who was later arrested and died in a Moscow prison after complaining of mistreatment.

-Danske Bank’s shares plummeted after saying that 200 billion euros ($226 billion) of suspicious money, including from Russia and former Soviet states, flowed through its Estonian branch.
+Danske Bank’s shares plummeted after saying that 200 billion euros of suspicious money, including from Russia and former Soviet states, flowed through its Estonian branch.

 The Danish bank has since been ejected from Estonia and withdrawn from Russia and the other Baltic states.